alnmattw/YNCModsBot/READMe.md

 yarn global add typescript ts-node yarn

-# install ngrok (if not already installed)
+# make an ngrok account (if you do not have one already)
-yarn add ngrok
 ngrok http 5000

 Put your TelegramBotToken and ForwardingUrl into a .env file